TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 The instructions to generate audio are in your Python notebooks on *Canvas*.

+!!! success "Deliverable"

+    At the end of this tutorial section you should obtain a set of `.wav` files.
+The files should have the same name as their corresponding text in the `script.txt` file you obtained previously.

 ## Gesture Generation

 We'll use web servers hosted by WASP to generate gestures.
 If you're interested in a more advanced approach, a command line interface method is available and [documented here](https://github.com/TeoNikolov/wasp-ss-gesgen/blob/main/tutorial.md#approach-b---docker-cli), but it won’t be covered in this tutorial.
 If you prefer to set up your own web server (e.g., if the WASP servers are unavailable or you want to explore the system in more detail), follow the "Local setup" instructions in the [gesgen repository](https://github.com/TeoNikolov/wasp-ss2023-gesgen/).